Mine Safety Training Repository

 Soon after examining the faces of the entries and before starting back toward the fresh-air base, Laird collapsed.
 Poyser, in attempting to revive Laird, also collapsed.
 The leader of the crew stayed with the men; attempting to revive them, while the remaining two crew members returned to the fresh-air base.
 When the crew leader realized that his oxygen supply was getting low, he also returned to the fresh-air base.
 The accident disorganized the rescue personnel so badly that it was not possible to assemble a crew of volunteers to recover the bodies until the next morning.

-Source: Loss of Life Among Wearers of Oxygen Breathing Apparatus (April 1944)
+Source: Loss of Life Among Wearers of Oxygen Breathing Apparatus (Revised 1959)

 PDF Format